mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 - Structure refers to the permanent properties of the process.
 This demonstrates is that behaviour modelling was at the core of object oriented programming.

-When we observe a system such as Cafe' Objecte we see it contain object that do interesting things (waiter, guest, gatekeeper, cashier) and objects that describe and define things (menus, food, bills, tables).
-The first group is about dynamic domain modelling, asking questions about who does what and when.
-The second group relates to structural complexity and are addressed by entities and value objects.
+When we observe Cafe' Objecta as a dynamic system we can easilly see objects involved in doing interesting things (waiter, guest, gatekeeper, cashier) and objects that describe and define things (menus, food, bills, tables).

-The objects that does interesting things are best understood and modelled as agents and the suggestion is to call them that.
-To classify an agents cognitive and behavioral capability we can use the following stack model:
+Objects that doesprimary role is to do things are best understood as intelligent agents.
+To classify an agents cognitive and behavioral capability as implemented by the agent function can be done using a stack model:

+- Reasoning based behaviour implemented using cognitive architectures such as BDI and Soar.
+- Continous behaviour found in digital filters, mathematical control systems, fuzzy ogic and neural networks, behaviour where the memory of historical events play a central role in the agents decision making process.
+- State driven behaviour, typically built from finite state machines (value objects).
 - Simple behaviour represented by memoryless functions such as calculating the square root or reading a measurement.
-- State driven behaviour, typically built from finite state machines (value objects).
-- Continous behaviour found in digital filters, mathematical control systems, fuzzy ogic and neural networks, behaviour where the memory of historical events play a central role in the agents decision making process.
-- Reasoning based behaviour implemented using cognitive architectures such as BDI and Soar.

 Behavioral modelling starts with the tasking and event model: What are the tasks to be performed?
 What event triggers the need for a certain task?
 What is the intended outcome from a task?
 What messages are sent and who are the recievers?
 Who performs the task?
 What events are created by executing tasks?